-In the upper-right corner of the section, the 🛄 button is enabled.
+In the upper-right corner of the section, the upper-right corner of the section, the upper-right corner of the section.

-4. Select 🔟.
+4. Select 🗓

 A confirmation message appears, asking if you really want to delete the protective instrument loop template.